-"Sister" by Prince.
+"Sister" from Dirty Mind.
 Apparently, incest is all it's cracked up to be.

 Heart's song Barracuda is an angry rebuttal of the rumour that Ann and Nancy Wilson were a lot closer than sisters should be.
 The Wilson Sisters were not amused to discover their own management and record company had deliberately spread the rumour to drum up interest and publicity.